social-science-data-editors/template_README/template-README.md

 ### Controlled Randomness

 > INSTRUCTIONS: Some estimation code uses random numbers, almost always provided by pseudorandom number generators (PRNGs).
 For reproducibility purposes, these should be provided with a deterministic seed, so that the sequence of numbers provided is the same for the original author and any replicators.
 While this is not always possible, it is a requirement by many journals' policies.
 The seed should be set once, and not use a time-stamp.
 If using parallel processing, special care needs to be taken.
 If using multiple programs in sequence, care must be taken on how to call these programs, ideally from a main program, so that the sequence is not altered.
+If no PRNG is used, check the other box.

 - [ ] Random seed is set at line _____ of program ______
+- [ ] No Pseudo random generator is used in the analysis described here.

 ### Memory and Runtime Requirements